CI-NYC/medicaid-treatment-trends/README.md

 For every beneficiary in the cohort, we want to follow them for every year that they are continuously enrolled.
 This means that
 Washout period: Beneficiaries are required to be continuously enrolled for a 6-month washout period.

 Follow-up period: Beneficiaries will be followed for 6 months directly after washout.
-All strata/exposures and outcomes are measured within this follow-up period.
+All outcomes are measured within this follow-up period.

 There are 4 "cohorts".
 Eligiblity criteria explained below:
 - Each cohort contains beneficiaries who are eligible for one of the 4 years, 2016-2019.